How to calculate a winning offer for your Dutch dream house

 Once you know your borrowing power, you can consider just how much you are willing to overbid on any potential dream homes.

 Mortgage providers such as ING offer mortgage advice to expats in the Netherlands.
-The best way to get an idea of how much you can borrow is to meet with an expert.
+The best way to calculate your mortgage and consider your options is to meet with an expert.
 Book a completely free consultation with ING.

 The value of the home